risingwavelabs/risingwave-console/README.md

 # WaveKit

-WaveKit is a simple tool designed to enhance observability for your on-prem RisingWave cluster, enabling faster issue detection, efficient troubleshooting, and improved performance.
+WaveKit is a simple on-prem tool designed to enhance observability for your RisingWave cluster, enabling faster issue detection, efficient troubleshooting, and improved performance.

-WaveKit supports all RisingWave deployment types, including both Docker and Kubernetes.
+WaveKit supports all RisingWave deployment types, including Docker, Kubernetes, and RisingWave Cloud.

 > [!WARNING]
 > **WaveKit is currently in the public preview stage.**